geo-python/site/source/lessons/L5/pandas-basic-operations.rst

 .. note::

-    Notice here that you don't necessary need to specify the starting_index if it is 0 but you can leave it empty as in the example above.
+    Notice here that you don't necessary need to specify the starting index if you select data starting from the beginning of the file (at index 0), hence you can leave it empty as in the example above.

 Having missing data in your datafile is really common situation and typically you want to deal with it somehow.
 Common procedures to deal with NaN is to either **remove** them from the DataFrame or **fill** them with some value.
 In Pandas both of these options are really easy to do.